 There will be late nights studying, not only at the training facility but also at your lodging facility.
 Weekends may also be used for studying.

 The days of attendance are Sunday of the first week and Monday through Friday with varying hours.
 Graduation is held promptly at 11 a.m. on the final Friday, and students are released by noon.

 Standing - you will be required to stand in the step-well of a bus and instruct from the Behind-the-Wheel Guide.
 You will also be standing while teaching a lesson you have prepared.

 Sitting - you will be sitting for long periods of time, listening to lectures and presentations from the staff and other students in the program.

-If you have any questions or concerns about the above requirements and abilities needed to participate in the Instructor Training Program please contact us at 916-371-7100.
+If you have any questions or concerns regarding the above requirements or the necessary abilities to participate in the Instructor Certification Course, please contact the Office of School Transportation at 916-375-7100.